This definition is for immigration purposes to denote students who may be eligible to work full time on or off campus .

 - They were full time for immigration purposes in the previous term, and

 - Their degrees have not been conferred, and

 - They will resume full-time studies in the following term

-Students on a scheduled break are permitted to work full time on or off campus as per Immigration Refugee and Protection Regulation 186 (v)(iii).
+Students on a scheduled break are permitted to work full time on or off campus for a total amount of 180 days per calendar year.

 Scheduled breaks include:

 - Break between Winter Term 2 and Summer

 - Summer (not available for students in graduate programs or the Diploma in Accounting Program [DAP])